shenae/planets-express-sequelize/README.md

 1. Use the random endpoint (`/planet/random`) to `GET` a random planet from the API and display it in the browser.
+1. Delete a planet.
+The `DELETE` request should delete a planet of your choice.

 #### Super(nova) Bonus